-+ <Mobile number>

-- + is the international call prefix1 used in front of the country code for international calls. - Mobile number.
+- + <Mobile number> # - + is the international call prefix1 used in front of the country code for international calls. - Mobile number.
 The first part of the mobile number is always 870, which is the "country code" for the BGAN system.
-Use the 3.1 kHz mobile number if you are calling a G3 fax and the UDI number if you are calling an ISDN G4 fax connected to the terminal.
+Use the 3.1 kHz mobile number.
 If the mobile numbers are listed in the web interface, you can look them up as follows: Connect a computer, access the web interface and select PHONE BOOK > Mobile numbers.
-For further information, see To view and edit the mobile numbers on page 58.
+For further information, see To view and edit the mobile numbers on page 52.
 If the mobile numbers are not available in the web interface, see your airtime subscription.